dxw/tech-team-rfcs/rfc-087-use-libraries-where-possible.md

 [Libraries.io API](https://libraries.io/api), though this may be
 slow.
 There may also be existing CI tools that we could use that will perform these functions for us.

+We also create a list of packages we've reviewed in detail (including version and date checked), to minimize the repeated work in doing these checks.